legends2k/blog/content/note/arch_config.md

 EndSection
 {{< /highlight >}}

-The Intel device needs only these but still I was unable to `startx` or `systemctl start lxdm.service`; even if it shows up, it usually hung during power down sequence.
-All because the Nvidia device was preferred over Intel's and its drivers are broken.
+The Intel device needs only these but still I couldn’t `startx` or `systemctl start lxdm.service`; even if stuff shows up, it usually hung during power down sequence.
+All because the Nvidia device was preferred over Intel's and its drivers were broken.

 ## Nvidia

 Switching between Nouveau and proprietary drivers (both `nvidia` and `nvidia-lts`), mucking around with `/etc/X11/xorg.conf`, creating and tweaking `/etc/X11/xorg.conf.d/20-nvidia.conf`, running `nvidia-xconfig` and `nvidia-settings` --- none of these worked!
-Enter [Bumblebee](https://bumblebee-project.org/) and voilà!.
+Enter [Bumblebee](https://bumblebee-project.org/) and voilà!

 Remove all nouveau-related and install Nvidia-supplied packages.
 Install Bumblebee and friends: